pablos123/environment/README.md

 I love a fast, simple, clean, robust, versatile and automatized environment.

+Probably I am using this on the latest version of _Linux Mint_.

-I am using this set of tools since a lot of time and I don't think I will change them any time soon. **It just works.**
+I am using this set of tools since a lot of time and I don't think I will change them any time soon.

+I resigned a long time ago the battle for visual consistency on Linux, it not worth it, at all.

+So I'm using default themes or just some sober theme that fits well with that particular application.

+I came to the conclussion that defaults in general are better than anything else.

 I code a lot and a lot is scripting.
 Some of that code survives and I use it in my environment, other goes to my [gits](https://gist.github.com/pablos123).

-Probably I am using this on the latest version of _Linux Mint_.

-\(Although, except for apt operations, this is probably distro agnostic.\)

 ## Managers

 - System manager: `sys_manager -h`
 - Theme manager: `theme_manager -h`
-- GTK manager: `gtk_manager -h`
 - Fonts manager: `font_manager -h`

 ## Executables